 A series of virtual classes will be offered covering forest management and management planning for different goals.
 These classes will be led by forestry experts and provide the knowledge necessary to begin managing your forested land.
 For an additional fee, an optional field-day will be offered to gain experience and skills in the field.

 This program is made possible through collaboration between University of Illinois Extension Forestry and the Illinois Forestry Association, the Illinois Department of Natural Resources Division of Forestry, the Shawnee Resource Conservation & Development Area, the Nature Conservancy, the Southern Illinois Prescribed Burn Association, and the River to River Cooperative Weed Management Area.

 Topics: Forest ecology, tree identification, the timber harvesting process, thinning and pruning, managing for wildlife, invasive species control, prescribed burning, and more!

-Past Beginning Forest Landowner Courses
+Past program courses: 2022-23 Beginning Forest Landowner Program Review

 Other Upcoming Programs

 Check the events page for a list of upcoming forestry programs.
 The forestry program is available to provide educational programming and outreach in these areas:

 - Invasive species identification and management

 - Plant / Tree identification